Utah water conservationists respond to U.S. government’s Colorado River sustainability plan

 A portion of that money will be used to study the Hoover Dam and Glen Canyon Dam.
 According to the Bureau of Reclamation, the dams need to be studied to understand more about their structural integrity, if they can provide water below dead pool, and what needs to be done to improve their functionality.

-“It’s going to be controversial, but again, that’s one-time money and we know we’re in need of more than a one-time fix,” Kyle Roerik, Great Basin Water Network Executive Director, responded.
+“It’s going to be controversial, but again, that’s one-time money and we know we’re in need of more than a one-time fix,” said Kyle Roerik, Great Basin Water Network Executive Director.